Begin Therapy

 Treatment options for anxiety

-When it comes to anxiety, there are a few different treatment options that are available.
+When it comes to anxiety, different anxiety treatment options are available.
 Some of the most common treatments include therapy, medication, and self-help strategies.

 Therapy